Organizing Unstructured Image Collections using Natural Language: Method

-\myparagraph{Image-based Grouper:} Given a target criterion $\onerule_{l}\in\manyrules$, we first prompt a \llm{} to generate a question $q_l$ specific to $\onerule_l$-\ie, for criterion \texttt{Mood} the generated question is: ``What mood is conveyed by this image?
-Answer with an abstract, common, and specific category name, respectively.''
-We then use $q_l$ to guide a \vqalong{} (\vqa{}) model to infer semantic cluster names for each image as $\left(s_{\text{coarse}}^{l}, s_{\text{mid}}^{l}, s_{\text{fine}}^{l}\right) = \text{VQA}(\bx_{n}, q_{l})$.
-Consequently, by aggregating the cluster assignment results at each granularity level across $\data$, we can derive multi-granularity semantic substructures.
+\myparagraph{\alttag{Image-based Grouper (alternative):}} Given a target criterion $\onerule_{l}$, we first prompt a \llm{} to generate a question $q_l$ tailored to $\onerule_l$, For \eg, for the criterion \texttt{Mood} the generated question is: ``What mood is conveyed by this image?
+Answer with an abstract, common, and specific category name, respectively''.
+We then use $q_l$ to guide a \vqalong{} (\vqa{}) model~\citep{li2023blip} in directly inferring semantic cluster names and assignments for each image at different granularity levels as $\left(s_{\text{coarse}}^{l}, s_{\text{mid}}^{l}, s_{\text{fine}}^{l}\right) = \text{VQA}(\bx_{n}, q_{l})$.

-\myparagraph{Tag-based Grouper:} Given a criterion, we prompt a \llm{} to generate a list of common, middle-grained tags specific to that criterion (\eg{} ``Recreational facility'').
-Following \citet{liu2024shine}, we then obtain coarse- and fine-grained tags by querying the \llm{} to generate super- and sub-categories (\eg{} ``Indoor'' and ``Climbing gym'') for each middle-grained tag.
-Unlike lexical databases such as WordNet or ConceptNet~\citep{speer2017conceptnet}, which do not support free-form input and may be limited in accommodating certain criteria, tag synthesis using a \llm{} provides a flexible and reliable alternative.
-Subsequently, we use an image tagger to assign the most relevant tag from the candidate tags at each granularity to each image, resulting in multi-granularity substructures after aggregation.